 Shaker is a native of Rathedaung and was brought up in one of the refugee camps in the Cox's Bazar - Teknaf region.
 He as worked with the UNHCR and several other NGOs and international journalists in the Cox's Bazar region to report the plight of the Rohingya.
 Shakir leads a network of volunteers that gather on-the-grounds information for the Rohingya Human Rights Network from inside the refugee camps.
 He also manages and runs a network of schools and training programs inside the refugee camps.

 Raïss is a Rohingya from Toronto.
 He has led campaigns, petitions, peaceful rallies, and new chapter formations of RHRN across Canada.
 He is a renowned speaker at Rohingya forums and interviews, and his writings have been published in both national and international journals/newspapers.
 Following the 2017 massacre of the Rohingya, Raïss spent 1 month at the refugee camps; after which he presented at the Canadian Senate, as well as at the House of Commons.
-He has led numerous delegations for high level visits with policy makers and civil society organizations.
+He has led numerous delegations for high level visits with policy makers and civil society organizations lobbying for humanitarian aid and international justice for the Rohingya.
 He also led the community engagement for Rohingya exhibits at the Montreal Holocaust Museum, the Canadian Museum for Human Rights, and le Musée national de beaux-arts du Québec.
 Raïss is an Aerospace Systems Engineer by profession, but his passion lies in development work on the grounds - he has lived and volunteered in long term development projects in Haiti, Ecuador, South Africa, and Bangladesh.
 Apart from leading the Rohingya Human Rights Network, Raïss also leads a network of schools and vocational training programs at the Rohingya refugee camps and villages.